pbbdydx/stat380_final/README.md

-Final Project for STAT 380.
+## Final Project for STAT 380.

-see project descriptionpdf for the tasks we had to do
+see project description pdf for the tasks we had to do